LucasSch1/LucasSch1/README.md

 ## 🚀 About me
-I am a young French developer currently training php developer symfony on openclassrooms
+Young French developer who develops in php symfony